harshitpandey-lgtm/clone-of-AMAZON/README.md

 # clone-of-AMAZON
-hey this clone of amazon using the HTML5 and CSS3
+Hey this clone of amazon using the HTML5 and CSS3.
+And, at bottom of the page CSS3 code are availabel.......

 HTML code

 <!DOCTYPE html>
 <html lang="en">
 <head>